5 ways (and a couple of bonus tips) for using Loom to create powerful learning activities

 Demo Your Think Aloud

-We often ask kids to use their historical thinking skills to analysis evidence.
+We often ask kids to use their historical thinking skills to analyze evidence.
 We give them document analysis worksheets.
 We hand them sample questions to ask as part of their analysis.
 But we don’t often enough show them how to do it.
 As in . . . literally show them how to do it.

 Use Loom to record a think aloud to model the use of an analysis worksheet or the questions on SHEG’s Historical Thinking Chart as you walk through a piece of evidence.
 Pull up a document or photograph and use the Pro version (That you can get for free, remember?) in desktop app mode to access a set of annotation tools.
 Highlight, circle, and underline things that you see in the document or image while you talk out loud through your thinking.